 Earlier this week, we published an article about Shopping in Bicheno which included this snippet about Coastal Style…

-Now that mention might seem like a tiny gesture; and it’s the sort of thing we just like to do around here.
-But Kylie Bates, the owner of Coastal Style, was extremely excited to have her business promoted by Think Tasmania.
-She sent us a lovely message when she read the article to say…
+Now that mention might seem like a tiny gesture; and it’s just the sort of thing we like to do around here.
+But Kylie Bates, owner of Coastal Style, was extremely excited to have her business promoted by Think Tasmania.
+She sent us a lovely message when she read the article to say

 A visit to Coastal Style is an annual pilgrimage for me.
 Each February my family heads to Honeymoon Bay at Freycinet National Park for five days of camping.
 Yes, it’s a Holdsworth Challenge… six of us, but what fun we have!
 Day three is always a trip to Bicheno for a coffee at the Blue Edge Bakery (a simple but missed pleasure when camping) and a walk to the blowhole.
 Then I sneak off to Coastal Style.

-Immediately you are welcomed when walking in, even if you’re dressed in camping fashion (genuine coastal style!).
+Immediately you are welcomed when walking in, even if you’re dressed in camping fashion… genuine coastal style!
 The shop has a beautiful coastal theme and stocks many Tasmanian pieces, jewellery and artworks, along with stunning clothing items and home wares.
-Without fail, I will walk out with a bag of items.
+Without fail, I walk out with a bag of items.

 I’m looking forward to my next visit in February.
 Watch out Coastal Style… the Holdsworth family is on its way!